scratchfoundation/scratch-gui/src/addons/README.md

 entry.js is the script that will actually run the addons.

-pull.js is a magical script that automatically pulls code from GitHub, parses it with regex, and copies everything to the proper folders.
+pull.js is a magical script that automatically pulls code from GitHub, parses it with regex, applies some more patches, and copies everything to the proper folders.

 Directory structure: